gluster/gluster-subvol/volrecycler/README.md

   This is accomplished by putting a `claimRef:` on the PV that refers to the PVC and a `volumeName:` on the PVC that refers to the PV.

-* The pod description needs to have `args:` set to refer to the IPs and volume name from the Endpoint and PersistentVolume.

 Once these changes are made, the pod can be started:
 ```sh
 kubectl apply -f volrecycler.yml